 When enterprises think of possibilities of cloud migration, then security has to be the foremost issue that needs to be addressed.
 They first need to understand the data and the services that have to be shifted to the cloud and the type of cloud security cover it needs.
-There are risks associated with digitization, public networks, and outsourcing of system and its infrastructure that have to be identified.
-With lack of knowledge, enterprises try to apply the same tools and levels of security to the cloud as their internal resources.
+There are risks associated with digitization, public networks, and outsourcing of the system and its infrastructure that have to be identified.
+With a lack of knowledge, enterprises try to apply the same tools and levels of security to the cloud as their internal resources.
 The organizations must remove the myth that cloud systems are insecure and proactively team up with their cloud service providers to share cloud security responsibility for adding that extra security layer to the data on the cloud.

 Understanding the Objectives of Cloud Security Responsibility

-When enterprises deal with IT security issues, then confidentiality, privacy, integrity, availability, authenticity, liability and accountability form the basis of it.
+When enterprises deal with IT security issues, then confidentiality, privacy, integrity, availability, authenticity, liability, and accountability form the basis of it.
 However, the same tools and techniques cannot be applied to the cloud system since they have different requirements

 Identity and Access Management as a Part of Cloud Security Responsibility

 Responsibility for any given cloud model rests both on the clients as well as the service providers.
 All the tasks are aptly shared, for example, the cloud provider is responsible for the Application Program Interface (API) security and auditing while access management has to be looked after by the enterprise.
 But identity management and privileged user management has to be a shared cloud security responsibility.
-The control level user can take up security measures for access management, identity management and privileged identity management.
+The control level user can take up security measures for access management, identity management, and privileged identity management.